 Change management lessons: The failure to innovate generally comes in two guises.

-The first of these is the failure to imagine the future.
-This imagination relies on people.
-Free thinkers, who accept the responsibility of innovation, perhaps even creating new markets in the process, are attracted by companies that will allow them to indulge their creative side.
+Freethinkers, who accept the responsibility of innovation, perhaps even creating new markets in the process, are attracted by companies that will allow them to indulge their creative side.

 Microsoft has seen tablet PCs and smartphones come from its creative pool of talent.
-Yet it is Apple that has emerged as the now dominant force in the new consumer markets.
+Yet it is Apple that has emerged as the new dominant force in the new consumer markets.

 The brick wall to innovative progress

-You can have all the creativity and free thinking available to you, but unless you can transfer these ideas onto the shop floor and then through to customers in a meaningful way then innovation will stay on the drawing board.
+You can have all the creativity and free-thinking available to you, but unless you can transfer these ideas onto the shop floor and then through to customers in a meaningful way then innovation will stay on the drawing board.

 Apple’s product evolution perfectly describes the innovative process.
 Innovation has its feet firmly in the shoes of small steps.
 They are experimental in nature and part of an innovative culture is the acceptance of failure.

-The problem that organisations like Microsoft face is marrying up these small, experimental innovations – with their inevitable failures on route to big successes – with their need to generate revenue.
+The problem that organizations like Microsoft face is marrying up these small, experimental innovations – with their inevitable failures on route to big successes – with their need to generate revenue.
 And that is rarely, if ever, a fair fight.

 Existing operations are large, established, and revenue and earnings generative.
-Managers of these operations have the clout to get their way: after all, without them the company would have no profits.
+Managers of these operations have the clout to get their way: after all, without them, the company would have no profits.

 On the other hand, innovation is by its very nature risky with no guarantee of profit generation.
 Experimentation distracts focus from existing businesses.